 Scleroderma is a disease that involves the buildup of scar-like tissue in the skin.
 It also damages the cells that line the walls of the small arteries.

-Scleroderma is a connective tissue disease that involves changes in the skin, blood vessels, muscles, and internal organs.
-It is a type of autoimmune disorder, a condition that occurs when the immune system mistakenly attacks and destroys healthy body tissue.
+Scleroderma is a type of autoimmune disorder.
+In this condition, the immune system mistakenly attacks and destroys healthy body tissue.

 The cause of scleroderma is unknown.
-People with this condition have a buildup of a substance called collagen in the skin and other organs.
-This buildup leads to the symptoms of the disease.
+A buildup of a substance called collagen in the skin and other organs leads to the symptoms of the disease.

 Some types of scleroderma affect only the skin, while others affect the whole body.

 - Localized scleroderma.
 Often affects only the skin on the hands and face.
 It develops slowly, and rarely spreads in the body or causes serious problems.

 - Systemic scleroderma, or sclerosis.
 May affect large areas of skin and organs such as the heart, lungs, or kidneys.
 There are two main types: limited disease (CREST syndrome) and diffuse disease.